svelte-sortable-list Svelte Themes

 npm install @rodrigodagostino/svelte-sortable-list

-yarn install @rodrigodagostino/svelte-sortable-list
+yarn add @rodrigodagostino/svelte-sortable-list

 Import it